 Make a U-turn further up ahead, keep left and turn into Soi Phet Kasem 2.
 The Luang Ritthinarongron House Museum is collocated with the Ritthinarongron School are at the end of the soi.

-Take the Silom line of the Bangkok skytrain to S8 Wong Wian Yai station.
+Take the Green Line (BTS Sky Train Silom Line) to S8 Wong Wian Yai Station.
 From there, take a taxi to the museum.